 There are as many recipes for mustard pickles as there are cooks on the Island.
 There are any number of sites on the Internet that will give detailed and scientific instructions on how to make pickles.
 As for me, I follow the tradition of my mother and grandmother.

-Here are my hints and tips for ensuring a good batch of sweet mustard pickles that will stay fresh year-long.
+Here are my hints and tips for ensuring a good batch of sweet mustard pickles.
 At the end of the post, you will find the recipe I have used for mustard pickles for many years.

 Assemble the Necessary Ingredients